cloudfieldcz/shieldoo-mesh-docs/docs/pages/2_admin/03_servers.md

 3. Use the provided options to edit the server:
    - __Detail__ - Open the current information about the server and the installation instructions you used to install the server.
    - __Edit__ - Open the server's configuration, which you can edit.
    - __Delete__ - Deletes the server from your Shieldoo Secure Network.
-No users or other servers will be able to connect to it.
+No users or other servers will be able to connect to it and its configuration will be forever lost.

 ## Status Servers
 {: .d-inline-block }